wissol/eo/lexicon.md

 * testa: sick or injured person
 * ti: head
 * tigo: burin
-* tisxe: mind, soul
+* tixe: mind, soul
+* trir: mad, crazy, insane
-* tisxek: to understand
+* tixek: to understand
 * titata: stupid
 * tok: to swim
 * tra: in order to, for, to